snowplow/documentation/docs/data-apps/attribution-modeling/index.md

 - Incremental SQL model in your warehouse for cost-effective computation
 - Choice of first-touch, last-touch, linear and positional methods, with additional filters and transforms available
-- Reports for conversions, revenue, spend and ROAS per channel and campaign
+- Reports for conversions, revenue, spend and Return On Advertising Spend (ROAS) per channel and campaign
-- Specify your own advertising spend table to generate a Return on Ad Spend analysis
+- Option to specify your own touchpoint and advertising spend tables
 - Intermediate tables that you can build your own attribution models on top of